 The most eco-friendly headphones: Notable mentions

-- AiAiAi TMA-2: You can choose from five pre-configured models or you can build your own TMA-2 set from any of the available components.
+- AiAiAi TMA-2 ($200 at Amazon): You can choose from five pre-configured models, or you can build your own TMA-2 set from any of the available components.
 The wireless TM-2 speaker units offer 40 hours of playback and USB-C fast charging.
 You can choose between on-ear or over-ear pads and add coiled or straight audio cables.
 If your phone doesn’t have an audio jack, just build your set with a 3.5mm-to-USB-C cable instead.

-- Sony WH-1000XM5: Sony has been releasing sustainability reports for almost 30 years, longer than any other headphone manufacturer, and Sony has been using recycled plastic in their products since 2011.
+- Sony WH-1000XM5 ($387 at Amazon): Sony has been releasing sustainability reports for almost 30 years, longer than any other headphone manufacturer, and Sony has been using recycled plastic in their products since 2011.
 Not only does the Sony WH-1000XM5 use recycled plastic (though likely no more than 10%), but it also offers excellent ANC performance, sounds great, and offers an impressive battery life of up to 53 hours with ANC disabled.

-- HyperX Cloud Alpha Wireless: If battery life was our main criterion, this gaming headset would be a top contender.
+- HyperX Cloud Alpha Wireless ($151 at Amazon): If battery life was our main criterion, this gaming headset would be a top contender.
 At over 327 hours on a single charge, per our standardized test, it outperforms any other product currently on the market.
-Unfortunately, the USB-A wireless RF dongle is its only connection option, and HyperX isn’t known for its sustainability efforts.
+Unfortunately, the USB-A wireless RF dongle is its only connection option, it doesn’t feature noise canceling, and HyperX isn’t known for its sustainability efforts.

-- House of Marley Positive Vibration XL ANC: This set of noise cancelling headphones sounds very bass-heavy, and the bass only gets relatively louder if you listen in passive wired mode.
+- House of Marley Positive Vibration XL ANC ($142 at Amazon): This set of noise canceling headphones sounds very bass-heavy, and the bass only gets relatively louder if you listen in passive wired mode.
 The headset is built pretty well, though its clamping force is a bit excessive, so those with large heads may not find it comfortable.
 If you happen to be a bass-lover with a smaller-than-average noggin, this headset may be for you.

-- LSTN The Troubadour 2.0: LSTN is an “inspirational electronics company.”
+- LSTN The Troubadour 2.0 ($179.99 at Manufacturer site): LSTN is an “inspirational electronics company.”
 In partnership with the Starkey Hearing Foundation, LSTN funds hearing aids for those in need.
 Strictly speaking, this is not an eco-friendly headphone, as it’s unclear whether the company’s ethical standards expand to its supply chain.
 However, if you’d like to support a good human cause, these stylish headphones with vegan leather ear pads and real wood accents could win you over.